clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 # The maximum likelihood solution

 Now that we know how to calculate the likelihood based on a guessed set of parameters, how do we find the actual parameters?
-Finding the parameters of a model is a very common task.
+Finding the best parameters of a model given some data is a very common task.
 One possible way of doing this is to find the *maximum likelihood* solution.
 The maximum likelihood solution is the parameter setting that maximizes the likelihood of the observed data.
 There are several ways of finding the maximum likelihood solution.
 The simplest method is the so-called brute force approach, where we try calculate the likelihood for many different parameter and choose the one that maximizes the likelihood.

 As you can imagine, this brute force method requires quite a bit of number-crunching.
 We have provided an R-function for you to try out the brute force method for the example we gave here.
 It contains the following useful functions: